vectordotdev/timber-ruby/README.md

 Timber for Ruby is an optional upgrade you can install for Ruby apps on the [Timber.io logging platform](https://timber.io).
-Instead of completely replacing your log messages, Timber augments your logs with critical metadata.
+Instead of completely replacing your log messages, Timber efficiently augments your logs with critical metadata.
 Turning them into [rich events with context](https://timber.io/docs/ruby/events-and-context).
-This preserves the readability of your logs while still improving the quality of your log data.
+This preserves the readability of your logs while still adding the critical context needed to properly analyze your logs.

 ## How it works